Mitchell Park Horticultural Conservatory: Desert Dome

 The Desert Dome opened in November 1967.
 It displays a wide variety of plants from the Americas and Africa.
 The American section contains a large number of plants native to the Sonoran Desert, including shrubs, trees, annuals and bulbs, as well as the familiar cacti.
 The African section has aloes, crassulas, euphorbias, along with the unusual Welwitschia plant, which has only two continuously growing leaves and may live for over a thousand years.

 Another section hosts the succulent flora of Madagascar and includes plants such as Euphorbia, Pachypodium, Adenia, Didierea, Alluaudia, and Operculicarya.
 Many of them were grown from seed obtained in Madagascar.
 This area was formally dedicated on September 8, 1984 by Leon Rajaobelina, the Ambassador from Madagascar.

 In August 2006, an Encephalartos ferox produced a double red-colored cone.
 It is only the second time in over 30 years this has happened.
 The cones are expected to last several months, most likely until spring brings warmer weather.

 Mitchell Park

 Mitchell Park is one of the six original Milwaukee parks created by the first park commission.
-It occupies a spot on the south side of Milwaukee, starting with a core of 5 acre that was donated by John L. Mitchell, father of General Billy Mitchell and named for the donor.
+It occupies a spot in the Clarke Square neighborhood on the south side of Milwaukee, starting with a core of 5 acre that was donated by John L. Mitchell, father of General Billy Mitchell and named for the donor.
 Further donations brought the total area to just over 60 acre.

 Also found on park grounds, at a bluff overlooking the Menomonee Valley, is a monument marking the site of an early trading post built by Jacques Vieau.
 Vieau was a settler and fur trader who later became father-in-law to Milwaukee founder Solomon Juneau.
 Just south of the Conservatory was the site of extensive formal gardens and a sunken water feature.
 Opened in 1904, it was removed in the late 1980s due to budget cuts.